 Moving up the ratings, I’ll jump to 95% efficiency furnaces.
-It should be noted that some brands have options all the way to 98.2% efficient.
-The infrastructure of these are much the same as the 90% option described above, with some of the improvement coming from smarter systems that reduce the energy during the heating cycles.
+It should be noted that some brands have options for 98.2% efficiency.
+The infrastructure of these is much the same as the 90% option described above, with some of the improvement coming from smarter systems that reduce the energy during the heating cycles.
 You’ve no doubt heard about the $1500 Federal tax credit for Energy Star systems, well that expires at the end of the month.
-So, Indianapolis home owners, if your furnace is on it’s last legs now is a great time to get a bump in efficiency, reduce your monthly expense and emissions, and get a tax credit that will save you up to $1500.
+So, Indianapolis homeowners, if your furnace is on its last legs now is a great time to get a bump in efficiency, reduce your monthly expense and emissions, and get a tax credit that will save you up to $1500.
 Not to mention, the many incentives offered by local providers like Citizens Gas, and Duke Energy.

 So if you know the brand you want, you should now have some idea what efficiency system is best.
 So much of the decision will be finding the right HVAC contractor, who can give you the pricing you need.
 If you’re in Indianapolis, Zionsville, Westfield, Carmel, or Fishers we would love to be one of the firms you consider!